 The shampoo also contains a number of extracts including:

-- Chamomile – often used as a natural treatment for itchy skin caused by dry skin or eczema
+- Chamomile – is often used as a natural treatment for itchy skin caused by dry skin or eczema

 - Linden flower – an antioxidant that locks moisture into the skin.
 It’s also an astringent, balancing your scalp’s natural sebum production.
 It can also calm an irritated, itchy scalp.